SHENYue0324/SHENYue0324.github.io/index.md

 ## Skills

 - STATA
-  -
+  - I used STATA to replicate the 'Bank opacity' variable (Yue et al., 2022), during which I cleaned the data and applied a fixed effect for the regression.
 - R
   - regression, CART model, random forest model, etc.
 - Python
-  - I have used Python to perform web scraping (website: Reddit) and extract social media's sentiment index.
+  - I used Python to perform web scraping (website: Reddit) and extract social media's sentiment index.
   - To complete the coding for biodiversity disclosure, I am currently debugging my code to give a rating after scraping the biodiversity section from ESG reports.
 <br>